HaozheLiu-ST/HaozheLiu-ST.github.io/index.md

 - Proposed offline entropy estimation to combat mode collapse, which is submitted to **AAAI'2022**.
 (This project is cooperated with AI Initiative, KAUST.)

+- Proposed Point Beyond Class to reduce the annotation cost for medical object detection, which is accepted by **MICCAI'2022**.

+- Participate to NICO Challenge (ECCV'2022 workshop), our team reach to 5th/40 in both tracks at Phase I.

 ---

 #### Norwegian Biometrics Laboratory (NTNU)
 Visiting student supervised by  [Prof. Raghavendra Ramachandra](https://scholar.google.com/citations?user=OIYIrmIAAAAJ&hl=en) and [Prof. Christoph Busch](https://scholar.google.com/citations?user=qsopcXIAAAAJ&hl=en)

-- Proposed a self-supervised learning based method for face and fingerprint presentation attack detection, which is submitted to **TIFS**.
+- Proposed a self-supervised learning based method for face and fingerprint presentation attack detection, which is submitted to **TNNLS**.
 - Proposed a face presentation attack detector based on the taskonomy features, which is accepted by **ECCV'2022**.

 ---